TimeSnake/basic-loungebridge/README.md

 ## Usage

 All classes in the [de.timesnake.basic.loungebridge.util] module are intended to be used in the game plugins.
-It is highly recommended to not use the classes in the [de.timesnake.basic.loungebridge.util] package.
+It is highly recommended to not use the classes in the [de.timesnake.basic.loungebridge.core] package.

 ### [LoungeBridgeServerManger.java][LoungeBridgeServerManager]